Debt management plan (DMP)

 Individual voluntary arrangement (IVA)

 An IVA is a legally-binding agreement between you and your creditors, in which you repay your debts over a 5 or 6 year period.
 During this time you make one monthly payment and any remaining debt is subsequently written off.
-If you are recommended an IVA and you live in Northern Ireland, you'll be referred to a third party organisation called Grant Thornton who will set up and administer your IVA.
+If you are recommended an IVA and you live in Northern Ireland, you'll be referred to a trusted IVA provider who will set up and administer your IVA.
 Find out more about our IVAs.

 Debt relief order (DRO)